Nevada Sexting Laws: Legal Consequences and Penalties

 - Use an electronic device to transmit or distribute a sexual image of another minor who is older than, the same age as, or not more than 4 years younger than the sender.

-- Possess a sexual image of another minor who fits the age criteria above (older, same age, or within 4 years).
+- Possess a sexual image of another minor who fits the age criteria above (older, same age, or within 4 years younger).

-Nevada incorporates a built-in “Romeo and Juliet” style provision directly into the text of NRS 200.737.
-The law specifically applies when the age difference between the minors is four years or less.
-If a minor possesses or sends an image of a child who is more than four years younger than them, they may not be protected by this lenient statute and could face more serious child pornography charges.
+Nevada builds a "Romeo and Juliet" style protection directly into NRS 200.737.
+The law applies only when the age difference between the minors involved is four years or less.
+If a minor possesses or sends an image of a child who is more than four years younger, NRS 200.737 does not apply.
+In that situation, the minor could face full child pornography charges under NRS 200.710 through 200.730.

 The law defines a "sexual image" as any visual depiction (photograph, video, or digital image) of a minor: